o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ### Add Additional Library

 In the top toolbar navigate to Tools -> Manage Libraries.
 On the next screen, type "NTPClient" into the search bar.
 A library with the same name should show up in the list.
-Click "Install", and then "Close"
+Click "Install", and then "Close".

 ### Add ESP32 Board Definition
 In order for us to work with the ESP32, we need to add a board "definition".